-Using the C-SPAN Classroom DELIBERATIONS site as a model, students can create their own online wiki using web-based software such as a Google Sites.
+Using the C-SPAN Classroom Deliberations site as a model, students can create their own online wiki using web-based software such as Google Sites.
 By researching and selecting points of view that outline both sides of an issue, students learn to weigh opinions from multiple perspectives before making their own informed decisions.

 - Students format their question so it can be supported with “for” or “against” research.

-- Students research programming videos in the C-SPAN Video Library for background information on the issue.
-They select one or more clips that explain the background and set in and out points on the clip.
-Direct students to the tutorials on the right to learn about searching and creating “clips” in the C-SPAN Video Library.
+- They select one or more clips that explain the background of the issue and set in and out points on the clip.

 - Once students have marked in and out points for a background video, they select “Save Clip”.
 The browser will then open to their saved clip and they copy the URL of the clip and save in a document to access later.
-Students also search for background articles on the Web.

-- Once students have marked an in and out point for their “for” and “against” videos and saved the clip they copy and save the URL.
-(See tutorials on the right and instructions in 2 and 3 above).
+- Once students have marked an in and out point for their “for” and “against” videos and saved the clip they copy and save the URL as they did in the last step.

 - Once students have created the site and selected their video clips, they can link or embed the video clip contents and can link the articles they have selected to their Google Site.
-See guide for creating a Google Site